Miro0o/Docs-Notes/Information Science & Computer Science and Engineering/🧠 Computing Methodologies/👽 Artificial Intelligence/Automated Planning and Scheduling (APS) & AI Planning/Automated Planning and Scheduling (APS) & AI Planning.md

 > RUSSELL & NORVIG
 > Chapter 11

 ==Classical planning is defined as the task of finding a sequence of actions to accomplish a goal in a discrete, deterministic, static, fully observable environment.== We have seen two approaches to this task: the problem-solving agent of Chapter 3 and the hybrid propositional logical agent of Chapter 7.
 Both share two limitations.
 First, they both require ad hoc heuristics for each new domain: a heuristic evaluation function for search, and hand-written code for the hybrid wumpus agent.
 Second, they both need to explicitly represent an exponentially large state space.
-For example, in the propositional logic model of the wumpus world, the axiom for moving a step forward had to be repeated for all four agent orientations, T time steps, and n2 current locations.
+For example, in the propositional logic model of the wumpus world, the axiom for moving a step forward had to be repeated for all four agent orientations, $T$ time steps, and $n^2$ current locations.

+### PDDL, The Planning Domain Definition Language
+> 📖 Artificial Intelligence: A Modern Approach, 4th ed.
+> RUSSELL & NORVIG
+> Chapter 11

 In response to these limitations, planning researchers have invested in a **factored representation** using a family of languages called **PDDL, the Planning Domain Definition Language** (Ghallab et al., 1998), which allows us to express all $4Tn^2$ actions with a single action schema, and does not need domain-specific knowledge. ==Basic PDDL can handle classical planning domains, and extensions can handle non-classical domains that are continuous, partially observable, concurrent, and multi-agent==.
 The syntax of PDDL is based on Lisp, but we will translate it into a form that matches the notation used in this book.